The Battle of the Water Futures: Problem Description

 \hypertarget{sec:water-dem}{ \paragraph{Water Demand Model} }

-The methodology developed to generate water consumption time series builds on historical data from the Dutch Drinking Water Statistics(Vewin 2025) , which provide nationwide trends in total drinking water production, sectoral water use, and non-revenue water over the period 2000--2024.
+The methodology developed to generate water consumption time series builds on historical data from the Dutch association of water companies (Vewin 2025), which provide nationwide trends in total drinking water production, sectoral water use, and non-revenue water over the period 2000--2024.
 Specifically, water-consumption time series generation is structured into three phases.

-Phase I. The first phase estimates the annual water volume supplied to each municipality using information on households, and businesses, complemented by projected data where required.
-These annual volumes are calibrated to match national totals reported in official statistics and then randomized around the calibrated value to introduce variability among municipalities.
+Phase I. The first phase estimates the annual water volume supplied to each municipality using information on households and businesses (CBS 2025), complemented by projected data where required.
+These annual volumes are calibrated to match national totals reported in official statistics (Vewin 2025) and then randomized around the calibrated value to introduce variability among municipalities.

 Phase II.
 In the second phase, representative hourly consumption profiles are assigned to each municipality using a library of year-long, normalized profiles derived from district-metered areas and pre-processed to remove leakage effects.
 In greater detail, for each municipality, two residential profiles are selected from the library according to municipality population class, while a single non-residential profile is drawn from a dedicated set.